ianjwhite99/opencode-with-claude/README.md

 **Do I need an Anthropic API key?**

-No. The proxy authenticates through your Claude Max subscription via `claude login`.
-The plugin automatically sets a dummy API key — it's never actually used for authentication.
+No. Claude Max is not authenticated with API keys here.
+Run `claude login` once; the proxy uses that session (Agent SDK via OAuth).
+OpenCode still expects an `apiKey` field, so the plugin supplies a placeholder — it is not used for real auth.

-**What happens if my Claude Max subscription expires?**
+**What if my Claude Max subscription lapses?**

 The proxy will fail to authenticate.
-Run `claude auth status` to check.
-You'll need an active Claude Max ($100/mo) or Claude Max with Team ($200/mo) subscription.
+Run `claude auth status`.
+You need an active Claude Max plan; see [claude.ai](https://claude.ai) for current options and pricing.

-**Can I use this with multiple projects at the same time?**
+**Can I run several OpenCode instances at once?**

 Yes.
-The first instance uses port 3456 by default.
-Additional instances automatically fall back to a random OS-assigned port, so they all work simultaneously without any extra configuration.
+The first instance uses port **3456** by default; others get a free OS-assigned port, so nothing extra to configure.

-**Is this the same as using the Anthropic API?**
+**Is this the same as using the Anthropic API directly?**

 Not exactly.
-The proxy translates between the Anthropic REST API format and the Claude Agent SDK.
-From OpenCode's perspective it looks like the API, but under the hood it uses your Claude Max session.
-Rate limits are determined by your Claude Max subscription, not API tier limits.
+OpenCode speaks Anthropic-style HTTP to the local proxy; the proxy maps requests to the Claude Agent SDK and your Claude Max session.
+Usage limits follow your Max subscription, not Anthropic API billing tiers.

-**Why `claude login` instead of an API key?**

-Claude Max doesn't provide API access.
-Authentication goes through the Claude Code CLI's OAuth flow, which grants an Agent SDK session token tied to your subscription.

 ## Disclaimer